Price

 Tonight, join us at 6pm for a celebratory welcome dinner with your tour leader, local guide, and fellow travellers.
 This is a great opportunity to get to know each other and kick off your adventure in style.

-Overnight: The Oberoi Grand, Kolkata (D)
+Overnight: The LaLit Great Eastern, Kolkata (D)

 Get ready to immerse yourself in the vibrant culture of Kolkata as we begin our day with a fascinating walking tour.
 This tour will give you a unique insight into the confluence of cultures that the city has experienced, making it one of the most diverse cities in the world.
 We will explore the origins and remains of the varied communities that once called Kolkata home.

-Next, we’ll board a privately chartered heritage tram and traverse the narrow streets, experiencing some of the most picturesque parts of the city.
+After lunch in a local restaurant, we’ll board a privately chartered heritage tram and traverse the narrow streets, experiencing some of the most picturesque parts of the city.
 Did you know that the Kolkata trams were once slated to be closed down by the government?
 Fortunately, due to the efforts of Australian tram conductor Mr. Roberto D’Andrea, the trams were saved, and a strong bond between Australia and India was forged.

 In the evening, we will indulge in a delicious dinner at a local restaurant, where you can savour the unique flavours of Kolkata’s cuisine.